samboy/ChessVariantResearch/Schoolbook/Zillions/README.txt

                                    Rules

+   In Schoolbook 2.0, the king always moves three squares towards the corresponding rook when castling.

-   Castling comes from Fergus Duniho's Grotesque Chess: The king may castle two or three squares towards the rook on the right hand side, and two, three, or four squares towards the rook on the left hand side.
+   Castling in the older Schoolbook 1.0 comes from Fergus Duniho's Grotesque Chess: The king may castle two or three squares towards the rook on the right hand side, and two, three, or four squares towards the rook on the left hand side.
 The rook leaps over the king to land besides the king.
 The king can not castle out of, through, or in to check.
 Both the king and rook that the king castles with must not have previously moved.

    The name of the rook + knight piece in Schoolbook is called the "marshall".
 The name of the bishop + knight piece in Schoolbook is